sudo-boo/asc0/README.md

 ## Setup

-**Step 0:** Make sure you are connected to the IITB Network or use [OpenVPn](https://www.cc.iitb.ac.in/page/services-vpnssh), or you'll be bombarded with SSO Landing page captchas...
+**Step 0:** Make sure you are connected to the IITB Network or use [OpenVPn](https://www.cc.iitb.ac.in/page/services-vpnssh), or you'll be bombarded with SSO Landing page captchas.
+You can dare if you're feeling lucky...

 **Step 1:** Clone the repository onto your local machine.
 ```bash